You are here

 , google-chrome-stable

-) and MATLAB.
-To use this software from the remote desktop session, login (using ssh
+), virtualisation software (for example QEMU and VirtualBox), VS Code and MATLAB.
+To use this software in a remote desktop session, login (using ssh

-in a terminal window) to a lab computer or a compute server or your own DICE desktop if you have one, and run it there.
+in a terminal window) to a a compute server, a student lab machine or your own DICE desktop if you have one, and run it there.

 FAQ